hyphacoop/streamplace/js/docs/src/content/docs/guides/installing/downloading-streamplace.md

 Running Streamplace from a Docker image works great except for Docker networking.
 Streamplace relies heavily on WebRTC for playback, which requires large numbers of ephemeral UDP ports to work properly.
-So, we reccomend using host networking.
+So, we recommend using host networking.
 So that command would look something like:

 ```shell